 Acknowledgements

+We thank anonymous reviewers and the Editor for detailed and constructive comments on earlier manuscript versions.
 This work was supported by the Ministry of Higher Education (MOHE) through their funding programme Higher Centre of Excellence (HiCoE) (grant number IOES-2014G), and the Ministry of Science, Technology, and Innovation (MOSTI) through the Flagship research grant (grant number GA006-2014FL).
 NT is a recipient of a MyBrain scholarhip also funded by the MOHE.
 PC is supported by core funding from the Natural Environment Research Council to the British Antarctic Survey ‘Biodiversity, Evolution and Adaptation’ Team, and by a Visiting Icon Professorship from the University of Malaya.
 This paper contributes to the Scientific Committee on Antarctic Research (SCAR) research programme AnT-ERA (Antarctic Thresholds – Ecosystem Resilience and Adaptation).

 References